Peter Vanderkaay

-Peter William Vanderkaay (born February 12, 1984) is an American former competition swimmer who specialized in middle-distance freestyle events and is a four-time Olympic medalist.
-He was a member of the United States Olympic team in 2004, 2008, and 2012, and won bronze medals in the 200-meter freestyle at the 2008 Summer Olympics and the 400-meter freestyle at the 2012 Summer Olympics.
+Peter William Vanderkaay (born February 12, 1984) is an American former competition swimmer and four-time Olympic medalist who competed for the University of Michigan who specialized in middle and long distance freestyle events.
+He was a member of the United States Olympic team in 2004, 2008, and 2012, and won gold medals in the 4x200 meter freestyle relay at the 2004 Summer Olympics in Athens and the 2008 Summer Olympics in Beijing.
+He won bronze medals in the 200-meter freestyle at the 2008 Summer Olympics in Beijing and the 400-meter freestyle at the 2012 Summer Olympics in London.

-Personal life
+Rochester Adams High

-Vanderkaay was born in Royal Oak, Michigan.
-He grew up in Oakland Township, and attended Rochester Adams High School in Rochester Hills.
+Vanderkaay was born February 12, 1984 in Royal Oak, Michigan to Mark and Robin Vanderkaay.
+He grew up in Oakland Township, and attended Rochester Adams High School in Rochester Hills, where he was a member of the National Honor Society, an athletic scholar three times and graduated in 2002 while maintaining a 3.7 grade point average.
+Vanderkaay began swimming at the age of seven at the Rochester Hills Tennis and Swim Club with his older brother Christian, who for many years outperformed him, and excelled in butterfly and breaststroke events.

+He trained and competed with the Oakland Live Y'ers Club (OLY), under Jeff Cooper by his Senior year, in addition to swimming for his High School.
+At Rochester Adams High, he received varsity letters in each of his four years with the team.
+In both 2001 and 2002, he was a Michigan state champion in the 500-yard freestyle, and as a Senior in 2002 was a state champion in the 200-yard freestyle.
+Vanderkaay was a 2002 National Public School champion in the 500-yard freestyle.
+As a Junior he finished third in the state in the 200-yard freestyle.
+He placed eighth in the state in 2000, in the 500-yard free, and was a state record holder in the event.
+By his Senior year, he was rated first in the nation in the 200-yard freestyle, and third in the 500-yard freestyle, was a two-time MVP, and had served as team captain at Rochester Adams.

+Family

 He has three brothers, all of whom are competitive swimmers.
 His older brother Christian swam for the University of Michigan and qualified for the 100-meter breaststroke at the 2008 Olympic trials.
 His younger brother Alex qualified for the 2008 Olympic trials in several events, competing and making the finals in the 400-meter individual medley, 200-meter butterfly and the 200-meter medley.
 His third and youngest brother, Dane, also qualified for the 2008 US Olympic trials in the 400-meter freestyle.

 Vanderkaay and his family are supporters and volunteers for the YMCA's Detroit SWIMS initiative with a goal to teach every child in the City of Detroit to swim by the fifth grade.

 Vanderkaay threw out the ceremonial first pitch at a Detroit Tigers baseball game on September 4, 2012.

-Career

-High school and college career

-Peter Vanderkaay is a two-time Michigan high school state champion in the 500-yard freestyle (2001, 2002), and is the 2001 state champion in the 200-yard freestyle.
-He graduated in the class of 2002, and swam for the Michigan Wolverines swimming and diving team at the University of Michigan in Ann Arbor, Michigan.

-Vanderkaay captured four NCAA titles and 14 Big Ten Conference titles.
-He also won a silver and two bronze medals representing the US at the 2003 World University Games.
-In his first year in college, he was Big Ten Champion in the 500-yard freestyle and the 800-yard freestyle relay.
-He also was CSCAA All-American in the 500 and the mile.